owhite/QS165_encoder/README.md

 This encoder uses an AS5047 to generates UVW output and is programmable with an external CPU.

-This is unnecessarily expensive requiring purchase of a custum PCB, and a teensy to program the board.
-This is unnecessarily complicated in that it requires a custom programmer dongle, common bench testing equipment, assembling a board, and knowledge of programming.
+This is unnecessarily expensive requiring purchase of a custum PCB and a teensy to program the board.
+It is unnecessarily complicated in that it requires a custom programmer dongle, common bench testing equipment, assembling a board, and knowledge of programming.
 On the other hand I'm not aware of a lot of alternatives.

 ### **Acknowledgement:**
 * Thanks to [CircularBuffer](https://github.com/CircularBuffer/AS5047P) for code to OTP burn the AS5047 non-volatile memory!